WhatsApp

 Scheduling: Develop a scheduling system that allows for adequate coverage while accommodating PTO requests.

-How To Calculate PTO
+How To Calculate PTO?

 Calculating PTO (Paid Time Off) involves determining how much time off employees have earned based on your company’s PTO policy.
 Here’s a step-by-step guide to help calculate the number of PTO Hours for your employees: